-The 2018 awardee of the Dalton Transactions University of California, Berkeley Lectureship is Professor Jillian L Dempsey, at The University of North Carolina at Chapel Hill.
+The 2018 Dalton Transactions University of California, Berkeley Lecture is Professor Jillian L Dempsey, at The University of North Carolina at Chapel Hill.
 The Lecture recognizes independent early career researchers who have made a significant contribution to the field of inorganic chemistry.

-The recipient of this award receives the opportunity to present at UC Berkeley, a plaque, a $500 award, an honorary dinner and an invitation to publish in Dalton Transactions.
+The academic selected to give the lecture receives the opportunity to present at UC Berkeley, a plaque, a $500 honorarium, a dinner and an invitation to publish in Dalton Transactions.

 Jillian Dempsey (center) receiving her award plaque from Dalton Transactions Editorial Board Chair John Arnold (left) and Executive Editor Andrew Shore (right)